souravsingh/Presentation/PITCHME.md

-Summary- Uses 2D Convolutional Neural Networks (CNN) and SVM classifier with the modalities T1-contrast and T2-FLAIR MRI on training(60) + test(59) features which resulted into AUC score for CNN= 0.92 AUC score for SVM= 0.86
+Summary- Uses 2D Convolutional Neural Networks (CNN) and SVM classifier with the modalities T1-contrast and T2-FLAIR MRI on training(60) + test(59) features.
+AUC score for CNN= 0.92 AUC score for SVM= 0.86

 Advantages-